vreezy/QuillWrapper/README.md

 * Hover, Focus and Error Border Colors and Size,
 * errorMessage like Basic Inputs from Office UI (animation -> slideDownIn20)

+## Licence
+Freeware.
+Please respect the Licences in the used projects.

 ## Installation in your Project
 copy the QuillWrapper component into your project and install:
 * npm install react-quill